 To aid in this process I designed what I refer to as Forcefield Strategies for Affective Tolerance.
 These activities will increase your resilience and give you tools to keep you strong, especially when you cannot do anything about what’s happening in the world.
 The Forcefield Strategies include getting enough sleep, eating nourishing food, connecting with others—even if that means only via phone or video chats.
 It includes moving your body and getting exercise—even if that means you do burpees in your living room.
 Forcefield strategies include taking your medicine and your vitamins and doing your emotional work.

-Mastery tools for emotional resiliency are discussed extensively in the Anxiety Breakthrough Program, and in the time that we have remaining, I want to introduce you to four key steps for emotional resilience during a time of crisis.
+Mastery tools for emotional resiliency are discussed extensively in the Anxiety Breakthrough Program, and in the time that we have remaining, I want to introduce you to four key steps for emotional resilience during a time of crisis or trauma.

 (1) HOLD SPACE FOR THE EMOTION